Professional LL.M. Faculty

 Professor Megan Hailey-Dunsheath (Legal Research and Writing)

 In addition to teaching Legal Research and Writing, Megan Hailey-Dunsheath represents individuals in criminal post-conviction proceedings.
 Following graduation from Berkeley Law, she worked as a deputy public defender for two years, representing indigent criminal defendants at the pre-trial and trial levels.
 As a public defender, she also advocated for individuals in mental health conservatorship cases.
-For the past six years, she represented death-sentenced inmates in state post-conviction proceedings as an attorney with the Habeas Corpus Resource Center.
+She also spent six years representing death-sentenced inmates in state post-conviction proceedings as an attorney with the Habeas Corpus Resource Center.

 Professor Justin McCrary (Business Associations)